Full, or Half Day? Tour in San Francisco, "Everybody's Favorite City"

-__Other unique attractions we'll not reveal to our competitors...a view near Twin Peaks without crowds, internationally famous mosaic tile stairways, the City's best hiking trails, a Russian Orthodox cathedral built by a community in exile, historic beautiful synagogues, a haunted columbarium...more
+__Other unique attractions we'll not reveal to our competitors...a view near Twin Peaks without crowds, an internationally famous mosaic tile stairway, the City's best hiking trails, a Russian Orthodox cathedral built originally by a community in exile, historic beautiful synagogues, a haunted columbarium...more

 By the Ocean __Golden Gate Park, an urban forest larger than NYC's Central Park: drive through (20 min)…with visit to Japanese Tea Garden or Conservatory of Flowers, etc. (more than an hour) __stop at site popular with hang-gliders (if the wind's right), and City's most popular off-leash dog run (40 min)

 (Header) Mural, Balmy Alley, San Francisco